ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 **Component testing**
    Here the word "component" refers to deployment units, rather than software modules or other static structures.
-Components can be binary artefacts such as jar, DLL or wheel files run within threads, processes, services or virtual docker components.
+Components can be binary artefacts such as jar, DLL or wheel files, and their "containers" like threads, processes, services or virtual docker components.

 **Integration testing**
    Testing performed to expose defects in the